 Remember: the person who is actually paying your invoice (i.e. bookkeeper/accountant) may not know anything about you or what you do, so it’s important to include all the necessary info to receive a timely payment.

-1. BE SURE TO INCLUDE your name and contact info.
+Please please PLEASE include your name and contact info.
 (If you want to have payments issued to a name other than you own, make sure to highlight that, i.e. “Please make all cheques payable to The Corporate Canuck”).
-More than once, I have had an invoice come across my desk that only had a graphic logo at the top- no name, no contact info, soooooo no way to pay!
+More than once, I have had an invoice come across my desk that was missing this basic info- no name = no way to pay!

-2. Date your invoice, and include payment terms and/or due date.
+Make sure to Date your invoice, and include payment terms and/or due date.
 (I.e. “net 15” means due within 15 days of invoice date; “due upon receipt” is also a good term meaning pay ASAP).
-If you charge interest on unpaid invoices, make sure that information in listed on the invoice (and in the contract you issue for services).
+If you charge interest on unpaid invoices, make sure that information in listed clearly (and in the contract you issue for services).

 Dates are not a great number system; if you need to create a manual invoice number try the year + number, i.e. 2019-02.

-Bonus Tip: Never send a word doc invoice; these can be edited (and some templates mess with your date when it’s opened on a different computer).
-Save your invoices as a PDF before sending, or use an online invoicing free tool like Invoicely or Due.com
+Never send a word doc invoice; these can be edited (and some templates mess with your date when it’s opened on a different computer).
+Save your invoices as a PDF before sending, or use an online invoicing free tool like this one from Freshbooks.